Install the Bol Processor (BP3)

 Installation issues

-👉 The installer will create a "bolprocessor" folder in the "htdocs" folder used by XAMPP (first choice) or MAMP (second choice).
+👉 The installer will create or feed a "bolprocessor" folder in the "htdocs" folder used by XAMPP (first choice) or MAMP (second choice).
 If you have used XAMPP in the past and want to switch to MAMP, you will need to rename the "XAMPP" or "xamppfiles" folder before running the installer.

 There is a Go to Application button on XAMPP manager and a WebStart button on MAMP (free) which will display a page confirming that the Apache server is running.